Nooshant/Questions/A-Pending.md

 - Move the zero without change the order of non-zero element.
 - Have number of car and want until and unless it doesn't have 5 passenger it should not start.
 Solve using multithreading.
 - Comparable and Comparator
+- AVL tree vs BST
+- what will the time complexity if last element is deleted in ArrayList and LinkedList